Tag

 This is the obvious pick if your whole reason for doing this is the “real-life Mario Kart” vibe.
 Akihabara leans hardest into the gaming and pop-culture angle, and for first-timers that usually feels like the most natural fit.

-If that is what you want, the most relevant booking option from the original article is this Akihabara tour on Viator.
+If that is what you want, the most relevant booking option is this Akihabara tour on Viator.

 Asakusa